facebookincubator/FBX2glTF/README.md

   --blend-shape-tangents      Include blend shape tangents, if reported present by the FBX SDK.
   -k,--keep-attribute (position|normal|tangent|binormial|color|uv0|uv1|auto) ...
                               Used repeatedly to build a limiting set of vertex attributes to keep.
+  --fbx-temp-dir DIR          Temporary directory to be used by FBX SDK.

 Materials: